QUICK TRAIL FACTS

 The land trust map marks the trails as moderate and difficult (as well as the route for prime alewife viewing in season).
 The difficult ones can be very steep!
 But you can plan your walk to mostly avoid these sections.

 Directions: There are four places to start your walk and leave your car.
-One is on Methodist Road, across from 802 Methodist Rd.
-You walk down a bank along a mowed snowmobile trail.
+The primary one, with the biggest lot, is the northern trailhead, at the intersection of Methodist Road and Route 302, with spots for eight cars.
+Another small lot is off Methodist Road, on Allen Knight Road.
+From here, you’ll walk down a bank on a mown trail.
 Follow this until you see a trail sign.
-You can also park on the side of Willow Drive and cross Route 302 to reach the trail.
-You can also start your walk from Perry Court road or from the Northern Trailhead, at the intersection of Methodist Road and Route 302.
+You can also park on the roadsides of Willow Drive and cross Route 302 to reach the trail.
+You can also start your walk from next to 55 Perry Court road, where there’s a small lot and you can also park on the roadside.